 Misgendering happens when an individual's pronouns are not respected, either intentionally or by unintentionally making an assumption about that person's gender.
 While misgendering may not always be a deliberate act of harassment or bullying, it is almost always a painful experience for TGNC individuals.
 Misgendering can trigger gender dysphoria, may "out" an individual to others without their permission in potentially unsafe environments, may result in TGNC people feeling targeted and humiliated, and may make TGNC individuals feel erased because their gender identity is ignored.
+Likewise, the use of a name-assigned-at-birth which, while possibly still the student's legal name is no longer their name-in-use (known as "deadnaming") can result in misgendering and "outing", and is often extremely painful, disrupting, or embarrassing to a TGNC person.

 Cisgender individuals who are eager to make their TGNC friends, peers, and colleagues feel safe and seen may have anxiety regarding unintentional misgendering.
-Training helps reduce this chance of accidental misgendering, and following the lead of a TGNC person is always the right thing to do with respect to their pronouns and name.
+Training helps reduce this chance of accidental misgendering.
+Following the lead of a TGNC person is always the right thing to do with respect to their pronouns and name.
 Law school administrators can set the right example and avoid discomfort and harm by having a transparent process in place for TGNC students, staff and administrators to inform the school of the name, pronouns, and honorific titles they wish to use in school.
 That information should be included on class rosters and shared with professors.
 Set the expectation that the students' choices will be respected in and out of the classroom.